aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-pdf-to-word/_index.md

 {{% /alert %}}

 ## See Also

 This article also covers these topics.
-The codes are same as above.
+The codes are the same as above.

 _Format_: **Word**

 - [C# PDF to Word Code](#csharp-pdf-to-docx)
 - [C# PDF to Word API](#csharp-pdf-to-docx)
 - [C# PDF to Word Programmatically](#csharp-pdf-to-docx)